nickserv/danamccurdy.com/_posts/2016-10-09-what-we-see.md

 what we expect,
 or can understand?

-Do we look as through
+Do we look
-a scanner, darkly,
+as through a scanner,
+darkly,
+filling in
-filling in teach missing pixel
+each missing pixel
 with memory,
 hope, or fear?